barseghyanartur/django-dummy-thumbnails/docs/index.rst

            # ...
         )

-(3) Optionally specify a custom path to your images directory:
+(3) Specify a custom path to your images directory:

     .. code-block:: python